gustke/Sensehat/Part-2.-A-Sense-HAT-Dashboard.md

 ![Sense HAT + Dashboard](https://github.com/InitialState/wunderground-sensehat/wiki/img/sensehat_data.png)

 Let's test our Sense HAT to make sure everything is working.
 We will use the script located at https://github.com/InitialState/wunderground-sensehat/blob/master/sensehat.py.
 You can copy this script to a file on your Pi or access it from our Github repository that we cloned earlier.
-Change into your wunderground-sensehat directory and then nano into your sensehat.py file by typing
+Change into your wunderground-sensehat directory and then nano into your sensehat.py file by typing:

-    $ sensehat.py
+    $ nano sensehat.py

 Notice on the first line that we are importing the SenseHat library into the script.
 Before you run this script, we need to setup our user parameters.